MetricSign

 How to fix it

-1. 1Query the failing column: `SELECT COUNT(*) FROM <model> WHERE <column> IS NULL` to understand the scope.
+1. 1Run this query to understand the scope of null values: `SELECT COUNT(*) FROM <model> WHERE <column> IS NULL`.

 2. 2Trace the column back through the model SQL to find where NULLs are introduced.